-A distinctive advantage of InterTrac links over InterTrac links over InterTrac links over InterTrac links to Trac tickets can be written #T234, links to Trac changesets can be written InterTrac for the complete details.
+A distinctive advantage of InterTrac links over InterWiki links is that the shorthand form of Trac links (e.g. {}, r, #) can also be used.
+For example if T was set as an alias for Trac, links to Trac tickets can be written #T234, links to Trac changesets can be written Itrac 1508.
+See InterTrac for the complete details.